 - Changes in the location, type, or severity of pain

 - Chest pain, pressure, or a return of your previous heart pain

 - Fast or irregular heart rate

 - Cough or shortness of breath

 - Severe nausea or vomiting

 - Waking up at night due to shortness of breath

 - Pain, burning, urgency, frequency of urination, or persistent bleeding in the urine

 Importance of Organ Donation

-For healthy people, the importance of becoming a future organ donor cannot be stressed enough.
+For healthy people, we cannot emphasize enough the importance of becoming an organ donor.
 There is a continuous shortage of donor organs, especially for heart transplants.
-There are close to 300 patients in the New York metropolitan area awaiting heart transplant.
+Nearly 300 patients in the New York metropolitan area are awaiting heart transplant.